Home

 You don't need to know a bunch of tricky complicated closes and come-backs.
 Just one, and only one response, and let them go home and write it up.

 Even better, you can let them write up the offer right there in the kitchen.
-When you get to the handling offers pages, I'll explain how to handle that situation.

 For More Information about Real Estate Negotiations